Neural ring homomorphisms and maps between neural codes

-\begin{proof}[Proof of Theorem \ref{thm:bijection}] Lemma \ref{lem:pullback} shows that the pullback $q^*$ is a ring homomorphism, so we now prove that any homomorphism can be obtained as the pullback of a code map.
+\begin{proof}[Proof of Proposition \ref{thm:bijection}] It is easy to check that the pullback $q^*$ is a ring homomorphism; we now prove that any homomorphism can be obtained as the pullback of a code map.
 Given a ring homomorphism $\phi:R_\D \rightarrow R_\C$, define $q_\phi$ as above.
 We must show that the $q_\phi^* = \phi$, and moreover that $q_\phi$ is the only code map with this property.

 The fact that $q_\phi^* = \phi$ holds essentially by construction: let $f\in R_\D$, so $f=\sum_{f(d) = 1} \rho_d$.
 Then, for any $c\in \C$,

 whereas, remembering from above that there is exactly one $d\in \D$ such that $\phi(\rho_d)(c)=1$ and that this $d$ may or may not be in the support of $f$, we have